eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 {% cite lkd -l 292 %}

-The `b_count` field is the buffers usage count.
+The `b_count` field is the buffer's usage count.
 This must be incremented each time the buffer head is manipulated, to ensure the buffer head is not deallocated while it's being manipulated {% cite lkd -l 292 %}.

 "The physical block on disk to which a given buffer corresponds is the `b_blocknr`-the logical block on the block device described by `b_bdev`" {% cite lkd -l 293 %}.